 Unfortunately or not, the magical mustard seeds of the kingdom turn out merely to produce more mustard seeds (Mt.
 13:31), which is precisely the way love works.
 Loving people in Jesus’ name rarely ever produces mass conversions or a moral majority.
 Most of the time loving people in Jesus’ name just produces more people who love people in Jesus’ name.
 And that’s how the kingdom of God has been forcefully advancing for over 2,000 years, longer than any nation has been in existence, and will continue to do so longer than any nation will remain in existence.

 And this is actually actionable for everyone, because people really only need moderate amounts of love.
 What I mean is: people do not need love from the whole human race or even the whole federal government; they just need it from their neighbor, their nearest, and only one at a time.
-In fact, God-sized love can only fit through a funnel that is one-person wide, not because that’s how big God is but because that’s how accommodating God’s love is, and if it weren’t it wouldn’t be love.
+In fact, God-sized love can only fit through a funnel that is one-person wide, not because that’s how big God is but because that’s how personal God is, and how radically condescending (in the best possible sense) God’s Incarnate love is, and if it weren’t it wouldn’t be love.
 A cup of cold water in Jesus’ name will always be more satisfying than a free drink from the fire hydrant.
 A pro-life rally will always be less effective than taking a troubled young teen out for ice cream.
+A father who works 23 hours a day to provide for his family in the name of “love” does not have children who have 23 hours worth of daily love filling up his their big house and empty hearts.
 Love can only be measured by its capacity to be received.
-A father who works 23 hours a day to provide for his family in the name of “love” does have children who have 23 hours worth of daily love filling up his their big house and empty hearts.
 So if you want to love a refugee, find one.
 If you can’t find one without a country, find one without home, or one without a father, or one with a father who is too busy working for his kids to bother loving them.
 They are everywhere, especially right next door.